 ILLNESS In the event your child becomes ill while at the program, personnel will contact you.
 We request that you immediately pick up your child.
-CYP reserves the right to call an emergency contact on file for pick up if the child is not picked up within an hour.
+Failure to do so within an hour may result in the Center Director contacting the Provost Marshal Office, Family Advocacy Program and Department of Social Services to report neglect.
 When appropriate, notification from the physician stating the child is free from communicable disease and may be readmitted to the center will be required.